Tib3rius/AutoRecon/README.md

 Everything in the tool is highly configurable.
 The default configuration performs **no automated exploitation** to keep the tool in line with OSCP exam rules.
 If you wish to add automatic exploit tools to the configuration, you do so at your own risk.
 The author will not be held responsible for negative actions that result from the mis-use of this tool.

+**Disclaimer: While AutoRecon endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.
+Users of AutoRecon (especially students) should perform their own manual enumeration alongside AutoRecon.
+Do not rely on this tool alone for exams, CTFs, or other engagements.**

 ## Origin

 AutoRecon was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
 While all three tools were useful, none of the three alone had the functionality desired.
 AutoRecon combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.